Shinobi (2002 video game): Backstory

 Raised together within the Oboro Clan, Hotsuma and Moritsune were seldom apart during their youth.
-Being the younger of the two, Hotsuma looked up to Moritsune, and considered his older brother to be a superior warrior.
+Being the younger of the two, Hotsuma looked up to Moritsune and considered his older brother to be a superior warrior.
 Eventually, the Oboro Clan commandment was revealed to the two boys after they discovered Akujiki, the evil soul-stealing sword that would be used in the ritual to decide the clan's leader.
 The commandment deems that the next clan leader must be determined by a duel to the death between the eldest clan heirs—in this case, Moritsune and Hotsuma.
 Aware of their destiny, the brothers trained incessantly, instructed by their foster parent, Kobushi (previous leader of the Oboro Clan).
-10 years passed as the brothers refined their techniques and honed their senses, preparing for the longtime duel and training their skills.
-The duel occurred beneath a full moon, with only Hotsuma's childhood friend, Ageha, and Kobushi as the witnesses and after a long exhausting fight, Hotsuma won and finally slew his brother, though he felt a great deal of guilt from it.
+10 years passed as the brothers refined their techniques and honed their senses, preparing for the long-time duel and training their skills.
+The duel occurred beneath a full moon, with only Hotsuma's childhood friend, Ageha, and Kobushi as the witnesses, where, after a long, exhausting fight, Hotsuma won and finally slew his brother, though he felt a great deal of guilt from it.

-Four years after, a massive earthquake struck Tokyo, and a mysterious Golden Palace appeared in the center of the destroyed city.
+Four years later, a massive earthquake struck Tokyo, and a mysterious Golden Palace appeared in the center of the destroyed city.
 With the appearance of the palace came the return of the powerful sorcerer Hiruko, who was thought to have been defeated and sealed by the Oboro Clan long ago.
 He summoned hellspawn to wreak havoc upon the city, and all but destroyed the Oboro Clan.
 The city's residents became paralyzed with fear.
 With the Oboro Clan ravaged and Tokyo on the verge of collapse, Hotsuma placed himself at the heart of the chaos, determined to reach the mysterious Golden Palace and avenge the death of his clan.
 Along the way, Hotsuma is also forced to battle the slain Oboro ninja who had been reanimated to serve Hiruko.